 Scolty Tower was erected in 1839 in memory to General William Burnett of Banchory Lodge.
 He served in Flanders in 1793 under the Duke of York and was created General in 1837.
 The tower is located on a prominent hilltop overlooking the town and was restored by the Rotary Club in 1992.In June 2012 we celebrated the Diamond Jubilee of HM the Queen by lighting a beacon on the top of Scolty Tower.
 Around 200 people climbed the hill to attend the event.

-The current weather in Banchory is shown above.
-For more detailed and live information, click onto the icon above.
+The current weather in Banchory is shown on the left.
+For more detailed and live information, click onto the icon.

 “We hope that you will find some interesting information about the club and what we do within the local community, nationally and internationally.”President Reg Wilkin